Code-Institute-Submissions/serendipity/README.md

 Design:
 Color scheme,
 - I picked calm colors to make the site feel warm, relaxing and welcoming.
-Mainly a shade of purple, pink and creamy white using coolors to find them.
+Mainly a shade of purple, pink and creamy white.
+Fpund the colours on Coolors.

 Typography:
-- I chose Lobster for a romantic feel and xxx in case the font isn't being imported into the site correctly.                 xxxxx
+- I chose Lobster for a romantic feel and Lato for the samller text because the Lobster became difficult to read in smaller text.
+In case the font isn't being imported into the site correctly I use  xx as a back up     xxxxxx

 Imagery:
-The large background hero images is allso picked for a relaxing feel.
-The gallery is supposed to make the potential guest feel lika they know what they're buying.
+The large background hero images is picked for a relaxing feel.
+The gallery is supposed to make the potential guest feel like they know what they're buying.

 Features:
 - Responsive on all devices
 - Interactive elements

 xxxxxxx

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+- The Navbar
+- Main page
+- About
+- Gallery
+- Rooms
+- Booking , Christmas special
+- Reviews

 Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z